 For those who own the easy keeper horses that have access to that lush greee grass, daily diligence is required.
 Some horses have that “thrift” gene making them much more efficient storing energy, aka fat.
 In the wild this would be a great genetic advantage.
 Especially given 24/7 predator stress, moving up to 25 miles a day in search for food and water.
 But to domesticated horses who do not have access to movement and have no predator stress, this is a great disadvantage.

 If you have one of these “thrift” gene horses such as a Morgan, Arabian, Canadian, Paso Fino, the American Mustang, all of the pony breeds, it might be a good thing to check the digital pulse of your horse everyday.
 I would recommend taking the digital pulse especially on the two front feet daily.
 The picture provided is a good way to find the digital pulse, if you use two fingers rather than one, you will increase the chances of finding the pulse.

 If your horse has a strong rebounding pulse, which is not good, it will be difficult to miss.
-If you get in the habit of testing daily, you will be able set a great foundation for establishing what is normal for your horse and what is not normal.
+Get in the habit of testing daily, you will be able set a great foundation for establishing what is normal for your horse and what is not normal.
 If you find it difficult to find the pulse

 or you must really concentrate to find the pulse, your horse is probably in great shape.

-If you wait to check the pulse after your horse is noticeably in pain, the recovery is much slower and the horse will suffer unnecesarily.
+Waiting to check the pulse after your horse is noticeably in pain makes the recovery much slower and the horse will suffer unnecesarily.

 These easy keeper horses NEED EXERCISE everyday to burn off that extra sugar or glucose.
 It will make a big difference!
 You don’t necessarily have to ride them, the round pen or arena is great, even long walks.
 It is better to get the heart rate and respiration up a bit, a slow leisurely walk is better than nothing but the slow long leisurely walk is the least desireable exercise.